List of Hollyoaks characters introduced in 2025: Griff Farnedge

 Griff Farnedge, portrayed by Nathan Hubble was one of two gangsters who appear in the Brookside crossover episode and the Hollyoaks Later 30th anniversary special episode, which both aired on 22 October 2025.
 Their arrivals were announced on 13 October 2025 and a Hollyoaks insider told Digital Spy that "there are some other newcomers that should be feared…" Johnathon Hughes from Digital Spy described: "Gangsters Sully and Griff are about to wheedle their way into the community, posing a terrifying threat as they drag some of Hollyoaks most beloved characters into a dangerous world".

 In the 30th anniversary edition of Hollyoaks Later, Griff physically attacked Dodger Savage (Danny Mac) and raped him as part of a criminal intimidation tactic.
-Hollyoaks is working alongside We Are Survivors to portray the storyline senstively and accurately.
+Hollyoaks is working alongside We Are Survivors to portray the storyline sensitively and accurately.
 The pair initially target Warren Fox (Jamie Lomas), but come after Mick Johnson (Louis Emerick) - also known as Donny Clark - and Dodger when they intervene.
-Sully attacks Donny whilst Griff rapes Dodger.
+Sully attacks and rapes Donny whilst Griff does the same to Dodger.
 CEO of We Are Survivors, Duncan Craig OBE spoke about the storyline: "I am so incredibly proud of what we have achieved with this new storyline, as proud as I am of all the stories we have told with Hollyoaks.
 It really is a long-term relationship which began with breaking new ground and continues today."
 He continued: "The team at Hollyoaks have always been so receptive to our input.
 From the writers to the directors, cast to producers, everyone has always been committed to not only tell the most realistic story we can, but understand the responsibility we have in how male survivors watching the show will feel.
 They also understand so well that we want survivors yet to break their silence feel less alone.
 Danny is an absolute joy to work with.
 The care and respect he has shown us at We Are Survivors, shown me as a survivor, and given to the story has resulted in an incredible and realistic portrayal of male victimhood and following survivorship.
 I know that viewers will feel so much for Dodger and survivors will want to stand by him in solidarity.
 Danny has given us that."